TheGreatGooo/HomeLabSmith/nginx-endpoint-activity-monitor/README.md

-# Idle Approot Notification Service
+# Nginx Endpoint Activity Monitor

-A Python service that monitors nginx access logs and triggers HTTP endpoints when specific URI patterns haven't been called in the last 10 minutes.
+A Python service that monitors nginx access logs for endpoint activity and triggers configured HTTP endpoints when URI patterns haven't been active for a specified period.

 ## Features

 - Tails nginx access log file
 - Monitors specific URI patterns defined in configuration
 - Checks every 30 seconds if a pattern has been seen in the last 10 minutes
-- Makes HTTP POST requests to configured endpoints when patterns are stale
+- Makes HTTP requests to configured endpoints when patterns are inactive
 - Logs all activities to file and stdout

 ## Configuration